sjdhanasekaran/Problems/README.md

 # Problems
-geek for geeks problems
+Problems from sites like geeskforgeeks,hackersearth and leetcode are here

-*may be some problems solved by my friends  (see description)*
+*may be some problems helped by my friends  (see description)*